sungju/pycrashext/README.md

 ...
 ```

-If you are suspecting an unloaded module in invalid op such as below, you can try 'emodinfo -m <address>' to see if it was belong to a module.
+If you are suspecting an unloaded module in invalid op such as below, you can try 'emodinfo -m {address}' to see if it was belong to a module.

 ```
 crash> bt